Dougherty County, GA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Dougherty County is $528 per year, which is $269 more than the national average and $261 more than Georgia's state average.
-Below we compare counties similar to Dougherty County:
+The tangible cost of violent crime is $528 per resident each year in Dougherty County, which is $269 more than the national average and $261 more than Georgia's state average.
+The comparison below uses counties similar to Dougherty County:

 • In Fulton County, GA, crime costs $415 per person, which is $113 less than in Dougherty County.